-The Nielsen Audio Multi-Channel Encoding Monitor (MCEM) is the latest version of the PPM encoding monitor.

-The new monitor includes a web interface that provides details about the station's current encoding status.
-It also includes insights about encoding performance with new minute level encodability and detectability graphs and reports.
+The Nielsen Multi-Channel Encoding Monitor (MCEM) can provide insights about encoding performance by way of minute level encodability and detectability graphs and reports.
 This document highlights some of the additional insights that a user can gain by analyzing data available from this platform.